VPS Hosting is like a Take-and-Bake Pizza

 A VPS is like a Take-and-Bake Pizza…

-A VPS is like a take-and-bake pizza because you can deviate from the template.
+Because you can deviate from the template.
 You can choose to add or subtract ingredients/features from the menu, and build a custom solution that suits your needs and your tastes.
 I want a pizza filled with veggies on a light crust, and I want a VPS that allocates generous RAM to a well-cached PHP 5.2.x.
 Bargain grade “ready in 30 minutes or less” pizza and hosting simply isn’t in my diet.

-A VPS is like a take-and-bake pizza because it requires a little bit of work on your part, in order for it to exist as needed.
+Because it requires a little bit of work on your part, in order for it to exist as needed.
 You have to bake the pizza.
 When you leave Papa Murphy’s, you can’t swipe a slice in the car.
 You also have to setup the VPS.
 It’s not a plug-and-play system.
 You need to understand several important topics:

 - Virtualization panels, like SolusVM or Virtuozzo.